NikhilDesai96/Netflix_Data_Analysis/README.md

 ## 📌 Objective

-Analyze Netflix dataset to identify trends in content, genres, and release patterns using data analytics techniques.
+Analyze Netflix dataset to identify trends in content, genres, and growth.

 ---

 ## ❓ Business Questions

-- What is the distribution of Movies vs TV Shows?
+* What is the distribution of Movies vs TV Shows?
-- Which countries produce the most content?
+* Which countries produce the most content?
-- How has Netflix content grown over the years?
+* How has Netflix content grown over the years?
-- Which genres are most popular?
+* Which genres are most popular?

 ---

 ## 🛠️ Tools Used

 * Python (Pandas, NumPy)